 We Need Diverse Books is now a non-profit organization with several initiatives and partner organizations implementing diversification programs on the ground.
-I am proud to be a part of it, currently serving as the Executive Vice President of Outreach.
+I am proud to be a part of it, currently serving as the Mentorship Committee chair after more than a year on the Executive Committee board as VP of Outreach.

 (Please note that all opinions expressed on my personal website are my own, and do not necessarily recognize the organization as a whole.)

 I hope you will take the time to learn more about WNDB and consider contributing financially if you can.
 If you want to email me in regard to the organization, please reach out to email@example.com.

 If you’re interested in reading more about what I’ve had to say on the topic of diversity in literature (or ‘multicultural’ literature, as some term it), here are some links to past articles: